 - Keep manuscripts to a maximum of 45 pages, including all tables, figures and endnotes.
 References are not included in the page count.

 - Number the pages consecutively, beginning with the page after the title page.

 - Double space your manuscript, and use 1-inch margins on all sides.

-- Use a 12-point serif font, preferably Times or Times New Roman.
+- Use 12-point Times New Roman only.

 - Do not use footnotes.
 If you find that explanatory or amplifying information must be included in note form, use endnotes typed as normal text after the conclusion of the manuscript text.
 Notes should be numbered consecutively throughout the paper.
 Please do not use the endnotes feature of software programs as this makes typesetting difficult.
 Endnotes are included in the manuscript word count.

 - Present data in figures and tables to clarify information for readers.
 Refer in the text to any figure or table so readers can find the supporting documentation.